Simplify Your GST Compliance with Expert Guidance!

 Goods and Services Tax (GST)

-In 2017, the Indian government enacted the Goods and Services Tax (GST) Act.
+In 2017, the Indian government legislated the Goods and Services Tax (GST) Act.
 To consolidate numerous indirect taxes schemes into a single taxation system.
 GST is levied on the delivery of products and services from the producer to the customer, effectively replacing various indirect taxes such as service tax, entertainment tax, excise duty, and customs duty.

 GST is furthermore categorized based on states and union territories,